FranSal/Repro_Assesement1/README.md

 #### FILES
 assesement_1.Rmd  The file with the knit R markdown with the complete code and documentation

-assesement_1.html The output document in a self-contained html format
+assesement_1.docx The output document in  docx format

 readme.md  This file.